Navigation

 Brendan Joel Kelley

-Scallops were featured in a yuzu, orange, watermelon, and radish ceviche by Elway's in the Ritz-Carlton, and in a spoon with blood orange and pomegranates from Ocean Prime.
+Scallops were featured in a yuzu, orange, watermelon and radish ceviche by Elway's in the Ritz-Carlton, and in a spoon with blood orange and pomegranates from Ocean Prime.

-The Judges' Choice winners were:
+The Judges' Choice winners:

-3rd Place — Salt Water Social (Cherry Creek)
+3rd place — Salt Water Social (Cherry Creek)

-2nd Place — Timberline Grill (Ameristar in Black Hawk)
+2nd place — Timberline Grill (Ameristar in Black Hawk)

-1st Place — Penn Street Kitchen (Englewood)
+1st place — Penn Street Kitchen (Englewood)

-The People's Choice winners were:
+The People's Choice winners:

-3rd Place — Elway's Downtown
+3rd place — Elway's Downtown

-2nd Place — Penn Street Kitchen (Englewood)
+2nd place — Penn Street Kitchen (Englewood)

-1st Place — Salt Water Social (Cherry Creek)
+1st place — Salt Water Social (Cherry Creek)